dorlib/IMDB-Project/README.md

 Here's what you need to do to get this running locally on your computer.

-1. Clone the project to your machine with `git clone https://github.com/anniedotexe/subuwu.git`
+1. Clone the project to your machine with `git clone https://github.com/dorlib/imdbv3.git`
+2. Install Go on your machine from [here](https://go.dev/doc/install)
+3. Install MySQL on your machine from [here](https://www.mysql.com/downloads/)
-2. On a command line inside of the application's folder, run `npm install`
+4. On a command line inside of the application's folder, run `npm start`
-3. After installing reactJS, run `npm start` and `go run ./server`
+5. On another terminal run the server with `go run ./server`
-5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

+---

+## Seed data to your database

+Here's what you need to do to get pre-made data to your local MySQL database.

 ---